 While many men may be uncomfortable with screenings, self-exams are encouraged.
 Men can perform self-exams monthly, and if they notice any irregularities consult their physician for an in-depth exam.
 Irregularities can be felt by lumps on the testes that were not there before, similar to a breast self-exam as well as experiencing swelling in one or both testicles.
 Many men experience heaviness or aching in the lower abdomen or scrotum.

 Education is one of the best defenses against cancer.
 The more we know, the more we can be prepared for a diagnosis of testicular cancer.
 There are many survivors, and during Testicular Cancer Awareness Month there are a variety of programs and events dedicated to informing the community about testicular cancer.
-Contact University Cancer Centers to learn more about screening and prevention or to set up an appointment with Dr D’Andrea.
+Contact University Cancer Centers to learn more about screening and prevention or to set up an appointment with Dr. D’Andrea.

 It’s time you waved your violet ribbons high.
-Testicular cancer is a cancer that men need to be on the lookout for.
+Testicular cancer is cancer that men need to be on the lookout for.
 This doesn’t excuse ladies from not being informed by any means – we’re sure there’s a man in their lives that needs to be looked out for.
 Take time to realize just what’s important – your health.
-Taking steps to ensure that you live a long and cancer-free life is the best thing you can do for yourselves.
+Taking steps to ensure that you live a long and cancer-free life is the best thing you can do for yourself.
 It is an investment into your future, and you’re worth it.
 Testicular cancer can strike at any time, and now that you know the factors you can properly arm yourself.